Rittzz/SanityChecker/README.md

 - Lists
 - Arrays

-If you wish to add a special sanity check, you can just have your model object implement the *SanityCheckable* interface which provides a simple "sanityCheck" method which you can use to throw an SanityException yourself.
+If you wish to add a special sanity check, you can just have your model object implement the *SanityCheckable* interface which provides a simple "sanityCheck" method which you can use to throw a SanityException yourself.
 Take a look at the "Flea" test case for more information.